Tyrod Taylor: 2015 season

-Taylor returned to action Week 9 and led the Bills to a 33–17 victory over the Miami Dolphins.
-Taylor finished 11-for-12 with 181 passing yards and a passing touchdown to go along with a career-high 146.5 passer rating.
-In the win, Taylor also set the franchise record for completion percentage in a single game, completing 91.7% of his passes.
+In Week 9, Taylor returned to lead the Bills to a 33–17 victory over the Dolphins.
+Taylor went 11-for-12 passes with 181 yards and a touchdown, to go along with a career-high 146.5 passer rating.
+In the win, Taylor also set the franchise record for completion percentage (91.7%) in a single game.

-Taylor set the Bills' franchise record for consecutive passes without an interception in the third quarter of a Week 13 win against the Houston Texans.
+In Week 13, Taylor set the Bills' franchise record for consecutive passes without an interception in the third quarter of a win against the Houston Texans.
 The previous record had been held by Drew Bledsoe since 2002.

-The streak ended on the last pass of the game in a Week 14 loss to the Philadelphia Eagles (222).
-The Bills were eliminated from playoff contention the very next week after a 35–25 loss to the Washington Redskins.
-In Week 16, Taylor set the Bills franchise record for most rushing yards in a season by a quarterback, and he became the first Bills quarterback with over 500 yards rushing in a season.
-The Bills finished 8–8 on the year, only the third time they finished .500 or above consecutive years since the late 1990s.
+In Week 14, the no-interception streak ended on the last pass of the game, in a 23–20 loss to the Philadelphia Eagles (222).

+In Week 15, the Bills were eliminated from the playoffs in a 35–25 loss to the Washington Redskins.
+Taylor set the Bills' franchise record for most rushing yards in a season by a quarterback, and became the first Bills' quarterback with over 500 yards rushing in a season.
+The Bills finished 8–8 on the year, only the third time they finished .500 or above in consecutive years since the late 1990s.

-Taylor finished the 2015 season completing 63.7 percent of his passes, while throwing for over 3,000 yards, with 20 touchdowns to just six interceptions.
+Taylor finished the 2015 season completing 63.7% of his passes, while throwing for over 3,000 yards, with 20 touchdowns to 6 interceptions.
 He added 568 rushing yards on the ground.

-On January 25, 2016, Taylor and teammate offensive lineman Eric Wood were selected to the Pro Bowl.
-They replaced Panthers quarterback Cam Newton and Panthers center Ryan Kalil, who were playing in Super Bowl 50.
-In the Pro Bowl, Taylor completed 8-of-14 passes for 120 yards and a touchdown, but he also threw three interceptions.
+On January 25, 2016, Taylor and teammate offensive lineman Eric Wood were selected to the Pro Bowl and went on to play for Team Rice.
+They replaced Panthers' quarterback Cam Newton and Panthers' center Ryan Kalil, who were playing in Super Bowl 50.
+Taylor completed 8-of-14 passes for 120 yards and a touchdown, but also threw three interceptions.

 2016 season

-Taylor entered training camp as the starting quarterback for the Bills in the final year of his original Bills contract, as the third year of his deal was voided when he played more than 50% of the snaps in the 2015 season.
-On August 12, 2016, Taylor signed a six-year contract extension worth $92 million with the Bills.
-The contract contained an option after the first year, however.
-On Christmas Eve, against the Miami Dolphins, he passed for a career-high 329 yards and three touchdowns in the 34–31 overtime loss.
-Taylor completed 269-of-436 passes for 3,023 yards and 17 touchdowns with six interceptions in the 2016 season.
+Taylor entered training camp as the starting quarterback in the final year of his contract, as the third year of his deal was voided when he played more than 50% of the snaps in the 2015 season.
+On August 12, 2016, Taylor signed a six-year extension worth $92 million.
+However, the contract contained an option after the first year.

+On Christmas Eve against the Dolphins, Taylor threw for a career-high 329 yards and three touchdowns in the 34–31 overtime loss.

+For the season, Taylor completed 269-of-436 passes for 3,023 yards and 17 touchdowns with six interceptions.
 In addition, he rushed for 580 yards and six touchdowns.
 He was made inactive for the final game of the season due to a clause in his contract that would make his 2017 salary guaranteed if he suffered a serious injury.
 At the time of the game, he already had a groin injury that could require surgery.
 On January 5, 2017, Taylor had surgery to repair a core muscle issue.
 Taylor was selected as a 2017 Pro Bowl alternate, but he declined the invitation due to injury.